lende/127/README.md

 Print IP mapped to hostname, assigning a random IP if no mapping exists.

 Options:
-  -d    delete hostname mapping
+  -d    delete mapping
   -f string
         path to hosts file (default "/etc/hosts")
-  -n    do not output a trailing newline
   -v    print version information
 ```

 ### Notes

 - Internationalized domain names are converted and stored as [IDNA Punycode] in
-  the hosts-file (for compatibility)
+  the hosts-file (for compatibility).
-- There is also a [Go API] provided
+- There is also a [library] provided.

 ## Examples